 Blind Date: Applejack sets up Twilight and Azalea, and despite some early difficulties the two really hit it off.

-However, Algae argues the same in Changing Lives when talking to Kicky.
+Ironically, Algae argues the same in Changing Lives when talking to Kicky.
 "Enlighten me, how many ponies have you raped, exactly?
 With all those mind control tricks of yours?
 Tell me how you can still look down your muzzle at me and lecture me about 'rules' after that.
 At least all the ponies I've been with said yes."
-Note that this is earlier in the timeline than her date with Twilight.
-It remains to be seen how the above mentioned discussion will go.
+Which comes across as utterly hollow once you've read the chapters where she has no problem trying to get obviously unwilling ponies drunk enough to say yes.

 Exact Words: After Twilight returns from her journey to the alternate universe, she tells a white lie to Azalea that it wasn't so bad.
 Azalea replies, "I'm glad.
 Tell me all about it."
 Because Twilight is still affected by Changeling venom, she is forced to tell the whole horrifying story, up to and including her alternate self becoming the Changeling Queen, until Azalea finally interrupts.